FlavScents AInsights Entry for Styralyl Acetate (CAS: 93-92-5)

 5. Use in Fragrances

-Styralyl acetate is a valuable component in the fragrance industry, particularly within floral and fruity fragrance families.
-It is used in a variety of product types, including perfumes, soaps, and lotions.
-Its role as a modifier or impact note is crucial for adding depth and realism to fragrance compositions.
-Typical concentration ranges in formulations are from 0.1% to 1%, depending on the desired intensity and product type.
-It contributes primarily to the top and middle notes due to its moderate volatility.
+Styralyl acetate is a valuable ingredient in the fragrance industry, commonly used in floral and fruity fragrance families.
+It acts as a modifier or impact note, providing a sweet and natural aroma.
+Typical concentration ranges in fragrance formulations vary, but it is often used at levels of 0.1% to 1% depending on the desired effect.
+Its volatility allows it to contribute to the top and middle notes of a fragrance composition.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts